shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

 Attack Vectors:
 >If token  is found in cache, the target service returns the token data without validating the cached token.
 A recent modification allowed checking chached token against revocation list.
 However, the revocation list itself can be cached in the target system.

 Security Weakness:
 >In case of token revocation, there could be inconsistency between the cached token in target service and the current state of the actual token.
-Thishappens due to a stale revocation list.
+This happens due to a stale revocation list.

 Vulnerable Component:
 >Cache Management, Validating the cached token.

 Counter Measures:
->By refreshing (cache) revocation list frequently, we can minimize the impact or zero cache time for revocation list can provide the consistency of token state between token source and target system.
-Deployers should consider the balace between performance and security during initialization of token cahce time and revocation list cache time.
+>By refreshing (cache) revocation list frequently, we can minimize the impact or no caching for token is another way to eliminate this threat.
+Deployers should consider the balance between performance and security during initialization of token cahce time, revocation list cache time and cahce enablaement feature.

 Extra: